RhutuSalave/ChatBot/README.md

 #Technologies Used

+   .
 Programming Language: Kotlin
+   .
 Frameworks & Libraries:
         Jetpack Components (e.g., ViewModel, LiveData, Room Database) Retrofit/Volley for API integration
         Material Design for UI components
+   .
 Database: Room (local storage for chatbot responses or history)

-Installation
+#Installation

-    #Clone the repository:
+    .
+Clone the repository:

         git clone https://github.com/username/chatbot-android.git

+   .
 Open the project in Android Studio.
+   .
 Sync the Gradle files.
+   .
 Run the application on an emulator or physical device.

 #Usage

+   .
 Open the app and start a conversation with the chatbot.
+   .
 Ask questions or perform commands:
         Example: "What is the weather today?"